bluehabit/BlogPosts/CSS/grid.md

 #### 12-Column Layouts

 Why the number 12?
 Since a standard viewport is `960 px` wide, each column turns out to be `80 px`, or `8.33%` of the total width.
+The total width of all the columns in a row must strictly total 100%; in other words, the number of columns must add up to 12.

 To implment we will create 12 column classes, one for each column size.
 Before we learn how to create this grid layout lets refresh the `*=` attribute selector in CSS.

 #### CSS3 [attribute*=value] Selector